10-12-white/10-12-white.github.io/maths/maths/rudin.md

 But, we know that x is NOT rational, so therefore cannot be stated as a fration, it is NOT possible for x + r to be a fraction, and therefore is not rational.
 Proof by contradiction.

-For the case of $x*r$, take the example again and state that if $x$and $r$are both rationals, and we assume that x is a rational, and we know r is a rational, then we have:
+For the case of $x*r$, take the example again and state that if $x$and $r$ are both rationals, and we assume that x is a rational, and we know r is a rational, then we have:

 $x = \frac{m}{n} $for some m and n not equal to each other, both even, or 0, and then we have that